-Free Coaching Service for SSHM Early Career Scholars: The SSHM’s Policy Development Officer, Dr Richard McKay, is also a certified academic, career, and life coach, with an Associate Certified Coach credential from the International Coach Federation.
-As part of the Society’s commitment to supporting early career scholars, Dr McKay will offer a limited number of free and confidential coaching sessions to early career scholars who are members of the Society.
-It is envisaged that the coaching sessions—one-on-one Skype calls lasting 30 minutes—will take place in three four-month-long cycles during the year (February to May, June to September, October to January) with up to four participants admitted per cycle.
-In practice, this will allow each participant to experience four individually tailored sessions, spaced roughly one month apart, which would be focused on helping them to identify and follow through on career development, stress reduction, and life enhancement strategies.
-To register their interest, eligible members should email Richard McKay at firstname.lastname@example.org.
-Individuals will be allocated space on a first-come, first-served basis.
-For more information about the coaching process, visit www.richlifecoaching.co.uk.
+Coaching Service for SSHM Early Career Scholars: The SSHM’s Policy Development Officer, Dr Richard McKay, also works as a coach, holding an Associate Certified Coach credential from the International Coaching Federation.
+As part of the Society’s commitment to supporting early career scholars, Dr McKay will offer a limited number of 30-minute coaching sessions at a substantial discount to early career scholars who are current members of the Society.
+To register their interest for this confidential service, which is contracted outside the Society’s formal remit, eligible members should email Richard McKay at firstname.lastname@example.org.

 “Getting Published” for SSHM Early Career Scholars: Professor Keir Waddington will talk to early career researchers via email or telephone about how to turn your PhD into a book, how to write a book proposal, and how to get your monograph published.
 Please get in touch with him at firstname.lastname@example.org